Michael Kanost, Ph.D., University Distinguished Professor

 - Manduca sexta genome sequence

 My laboratory is investigating proteins present in the hemolymph (blood) of insects, with special interest in the proteins' functions in the insect immune system.
 We are studying plasma proteins, including prophenoloxidase, serine proteases, protease inhibitors from the serpin superfamily, and proteins that bind to microbial polysaccharides.
 The long range goal is to understand the biochemical and cellular processes by which insect immune systems recognize and respond to pathogens and parasites.
 We also investigate the biochemistry of cuticle proteins and their roles in determining mechanical properties of insect exoskeletons.
-Our laboratory is helping to coordinate the annotation of the recently sequenced genome of the tobacco hornworm, Manduca sexta.
+Our laboratory coordinated the annotation of the recently sequenced genome of the tobacco hornworm, Manduca sexta.

 Takahashi, D., Dai, H., Hiromasa, Y., Krishnamoorthi, R., and Kanost, M.R.
 (2014) Self-association of an insect β-1,3 glucan recognition protein upon binding laminarin stimulates prophenoloxidase activation as an innate immune response.J.
 Biol.
 Chem.
 289:28399-28410